LazaUK/IndustrySolutions-Robotics-3DAuraEMU/README.md

 Invisible electromagnetic hazards may cause robot sensors to drift and their navigation to fail.

-This repo contains the source code for **UNO-Twin** app, a real-time digital twin that detects electromagnetic interference (EMI) and visualise it as a 3D "sensing aura".
+This repo contains the source code for **UNO-Twin** app, a real-time digital twin that detects electromagnetic interference (EMI) and visualises it as a 3D "sensing aura".
 Using an *Arduino UNO Q* and a *Bosch BNO055* 9-axis sensor, this app mirrors the robot's live orientation and flags potential EMI risks.

 > [!TIP]
 > This project was built for the [Invent the Future with Arduino UNO Q and App Lab](https://www.hackster.io/contests/invent-the-future-with-arduino-uno-q-and-app-lab) hackathon.
 Qualcomm Arduino Uno Q board (with 4G RAM) was kindly provided by the Arduino and Hackster teams, thank you!